Cash Buyers vs Bond Buyers: Which Should You Choose?

 Closing Reflection

-Cash is king in one sense, certainty and speed.
-But a pre-approved bond buyer with a strong deposit and a price that reflects the market can be the better choice in many situations.
-The decision isn't about the type of buyer; it's about what the full picture of each offer looks like against your needs.
-Evaluate both with the same discipline and let the data lead.
+Cash wins on one thing: certainty and speed.
+But a pre-approved bond buyer with a strong deposit, at a price that reflects the market, can be the better choice in plenty of situations.
+The decision isn't about the label on the offer; it's about how the full picture of each one stacks up against your needs.
+Judge both with the same discipline and let the evidence lead.

 Contact Golden Homes before accepting any offer and get advice on how to evaluate your options against your specific timeline and financial position.

-Sellers weighing up cash and bond offers tend to ask the same questions.
-Here are the ones that matter most.
+Sellers comparing cash and bond offers tend to ask the same questions.
+Here are the ones that come up most.

 Frequently asked questions